-The mission of the ALI/ARDS Center is to synergize basic and translational discoveries that can lead to novel diagnostics and treatments for patients with acute lung injury.
-The objectives are to:
+The mission of the ALI Center of Excellence is to make discoveries that improve care of patients with lung injury.

 - Develop tools to probe the biology of host resilience following acute injury